NHS Pay Scales 2025/26 (confirmed 3.6% pay rise and Band 2/3 pay update) – NHS Pay Scales

 • Trade unions and the threat of strikes.
 The final years of the Conservative government were plagued by strikes by NHS staff, causing disruption and delays to treatment.
 The Prime Minister has set a target for 92% of “routine” operations to be completed within 18 weeks by March 2029; further strikes would likely add to the already sizeable backlog of operations and make this target very difficult to achieve.
 While most unions and bodies such as the Royal College of Nursing have not gone public with specifics on the pay rise they would like for their members this year, their reaction to the DHSC-recommended 2.8% rise has been very negative – with some unions calling the suggestion “insulting”.
 This indicates to us that they would be likely to lobby the NHS Pay Review Body for a significantly higher pay rise – and perhaps regard a pay rise of below about 3% as enough to ballot their members for new strike action.

-When will the NHS pay rise for 2025/26 be announced?
+When will the NHS pay rise be paid?

 What is happening with NHS Band 2 and Band 3 pay rises and the National Living Wage increases?

 In January 2025, it was announced that NHS Band 2 and Band 3 salaries would rise to reflect changes in the National Living Wage (sometimes called the national minimum wage).
 These changes would guarantee that staff at Band 2 would continue to receive at least the National Living Wage when this increases on April 1 2025.
-IThey also guarantee that staff on Band 3 would receive a higher salary than those on Band 2.
+They also guarantee that staff on Band 3 would receive a higher salary than those on Band 2.

-These temporary increases are:
+These temporary increases were:

 • A pay increase of 2.35% for all staff at Band 2, taking them to a salary of £24,169